 Appointment will be for a 5 year period extendable by mutual agreement, first year will be probationary.
-In rare circumstances if the quality of the appraisals is not satisfactory the appraiser may be asked to resign and his/her name will be removed from the approved appraisers list.
+In rare circumstances if the quality and/or quantity of the appraisals are not satisfactory the appraiser may be asked to resign and their name will be removed from the approved appraisers list.